 Bookings: Call +33 3 26 47 52 54

-There is a hint in the name; Vine Escapes take people on private, personalised journeys into the heart of wine country.
+A La Francaise tours take groups on private, personalised journeys into the heart of wine country.
 You can hop between vineyards, learn about the story of Champagne and sip on several flutes safe in the knowledge that someone else will be doing the driving.
 Different packages include half and full-day tours, which include visits to quality, independent vintners chosen by in-the-know local experts.
 Pickup and drop-off will be from the villa so you needn’t worry about navigating.

 Location: 12 rue Corbier 51 160 Mareuil-sur-Aÿ